Herb's DEC items - also terminals & SCSI

 Here's ordering info, contact info for these items.

-For the MARCH computer museum group, I spent a year developing an exhibit and researching the history of an early PDP-11/20 system.
+Here's what I know so far about my 11/04.
+For a museum group, I spent a year developing an exhibit and researching the history of an early PDP-11/20 system.
 Here's a portion of the Web pages and work I did.
-The system is on exhibit at MARCH's museum.
-While working with MARCH, I worked on their Calcomp plotter, my own Calcomp plotter, and got help from other plotter owners.
+The system is on display, but not the exhibit except for a poster

 In April 2011 I picked up an LSI-11 (11/03) card and backplane in the DEC box.
 Look at the 11/03 card and Heath RAM on this Web page.